 Discover the traditions, food, decorations, and songs that that make celebrating Christmas in Norway so special:

 Julebord (Christmas party) is one of the great Christmas traditions in Norway.
-You gather together with friends, colleagues or family to eat all day and night.
+In the months before Christmas, you gather together with friends, colleagues or family to eat all day and night.
 It seems that the main goal for the evening is to get so drunk that you (almost) can’t find your way home.
 This is a similar tradition to the Danish Julefrokost.

-Julebord dishes include em>Pinnekjøtt (stick meat) and the rømmegrøt (sour cream porridge); you’ll see more on them below.
+Julebord dishes include Pinnekjøtt (stick meat) and the rømmegrøt (sour cream porridge); you’ll see more on them below.

 If you find yourself in certain parts of western Norway, you may be served smalahove, a dish made of an entire sheep’s head.